gong-chang/Book-Reservation-System/README.md

 ## About

 There is a login and registration functionality included.
 There are two roles for user, such as student and admin.
 **Student**: The users with this role can check book detail and reserve their favorite book.
-But each book can only be reserved once.
+But each book can only be reserved once.<br/>
 **Administrators**: The Administrators has the highest authority, they can add, delete or modify users, books, and reservations records.

 Demo  👉  [Book Reservation System](https://reserve-book.herokuapp.com/listBooks)